aws/aws-lambda-java-libs/RELEASING.md

 2. Builds and tests the module.
 3. Publishes to Maven Central and pushes the tag `<module>-<version>`.
-4. Opens a **version-bump PR** into `main` with the next `-SNAPSHOT`, the updated `lastPublished` comment, the parent POM's version-map entry (for modules other modules depend on: core, events, serialization), and your changelog entry.
+4. Opens a **version-bump PR** into `main` with the next `-SNAPSHOT`, the updated `lastPublished` comment, and your changelog entry.
 5. Creates a GitHub Release on the tag from your changelog entry.

 Merge the version-bump PR to return `main` to a clean `-SNAPSHOT` state.